 10X more powerful than a candle and does it without the flame!

-Complete Sophia Gift Set includes; user guide, funnel, stone/wick, snuff cap, 16oz fragrance and lamp.
+Sophia Gift Set includes: User guide, funnel, stone/wick, snuff cap, 16oz fragrance and lamp.
 Choose your 16 ounce free fragrance above.

 The stone: To keep your Sophia Fragrance Lamp perfoming at its best, you should replace the stone every three to six months.

 Why does our lamp disperse so good?
 Why is it safer than a candle?
 Well, the answer is catalytic combustion.
 Catalytic combustion is used in industry to consume harmful combustibles.
 One common known example is the catalytic converter in automobiles.